What does DPO mean?

 A DPO can carry out his/her duties successfully only if he/she is allowed to provide the most objective and accurate advice.
 Therefore, it is vital to ensure the independence and autonomy of the DPO.

-Article 38(3) of the GDPR requires that an organization cannot instruct a DPO to act in a certain way, or cannot fire or penalize a DPO for performing his/her tasks.
+Article 38(3) of the GDPR requires that an organisation cannot instruct a DPO to act in a certain way, or cannot fire or penalize a DPO for performing his/her tasks.

 Furthermore, Recital 97 to the GDPR clarifies that even when an existing employee of an organization is appointed as a DPO, the DPO shall still act independently and autonomously when performing his/her tasks.